zhonghua-zheng/pl-cee202-docs/source/page/web/maintain_site.md

    page/web/intro.md
 ```

-## Step 3: Commit and push to Github
+## Step 3: Commit and push to GitHub

-- You need to have the GitHub permission to do so.
+- If you have the access permission to this GitHub, you can commit push.
+- If you don't have the permission, you can always create a pull request ([how to creat a pull request?](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)).